charlievweiss/charlievweiss.github.io/_posts/2022-03-01-tide-pool-interpretation.markdown

 org: Seattle Aquarium
 loc: Seattle, WA
 categories: [ home, environment ]
-description: I volunteer as an interpreter at Seattle's indoor touch pool exhibits, encouraging empathy and curiosity in our squeamish visitors.
+description: I volunteer as an interpreter at the Seattle Aquarium's indoor touch pool exhibits, encouraging empathy and curiosity in our squeamish visitors.
 Stop by for a sea urchin hug!
 more: true
 ready: true
 ---